tytydraco/yessleep/out/Please_Make_The_Crying_In_My_Walls_Stop.md

 I sat alone at the end of move-in day.
 The shadows of the living room’s plantation shutters created great bars that etched themselves across my couch and coffee table.
 Across me.
 The apartment was always ready to remind me what my new home was.
 The weight of my circumstances bore in as life sat before me packed in neat little boxes with labels like “books” and “silverware.”
 It was as if time flipped an hourglass and now sand drowned me.
 I spent the first night crying, vocal cords echoing like chalk dragging across a blacktop’s surface before passing out in the early hours of the morning.

-I wonder if my sobs that night awakened it.
+I wonder if my sobs that night awakened it?
 Perhaps, it heard my tears and mistook them for its mother’s.
-For you see, the crying in the walls started the next day.
+For you see, the crying in my walls started the next day.

-I couldn’t tell when exactly it began, only that, once it did, it didn’t stop.
-There was a baby’s cry seeping through the porous walls, breaking against wooden beams and plaster of the apartment.
+I couldn’t tell exactly when it began.
+I can tell you that once it did, it didn’t stop.
+A baby’s cry seeped through my porous walls, breaking against the wooden beams and plaster of the apartment.
 It tore across the living room, bounced around the kitchen, and finally belched into my bedroom.

 It was everywhere and nowhere at once.

-When I toured the pad, there'd been no hint of neighbors.
-No pounding music, no scurrying footsteps.
+When I toured, there'd been no hint of neighbors.
+No pounding music, no scurrying of footsteps.
 Only sunshine and silence.
-The landlord clearly knew when to show it off.
-At first, I brushed the crying off: *Just an infant who lives in the complex.
+The landlord clearly knew when to show the unit.
+At first, I brushed the crying off: *Only an infant who lives in the complex.
 Not ideal, but livable*.

-Then - as things seemed apt to do - it got worse.
+Then - as things seemed to do - it got worse.

-The child was a rooster who loved his work, letting out shrill wails every morning until she eventually stopped sometime in the night.
+The child was a rooster who loved its work, letting loose a shrill wail every morning until she eventually stopped sometime at night.
 The crying refused to fade into the background.
-It lived in the air and threatened to increase in pitch if I wasn’t properly unsettled.
+It lived in the air at a pitch that constantly threatened to increase if I wasn’t properly unsettled.
 Worse, it triggered something within me.
 A fifth night of constant ear-shattering noise made my hands shake like I’d skipped all my meals.
-Hours passed where I could hardly hold in sobs of my own as a response to the audible assault.
+Hours passed where I could hardly hold my own sobs as a response to the audible assault.

 “Oxytocin.”
 The doctor said when I went in for a check-up on my shakes.
-“Your body has been through a lot and well…”
+“Your body has been through a lot and, well…”

-His diagnosis was that my insides were mistaking this child’s whimpers as my own phantom infant’s.
-Internal circuitry flipping mental and chemical breakers in my cerebellum to create a physical response.
+His diagnosis was my insides were mistaking the child’s whimpers as my own phantom infant’s.
+Internal circuitry flipping mental and chemical breakers in my cerebellum to generate a physical response.

 “You’ll be fine.
 I’ll prescribe something to help you calm down.”
 My doctor said.

 *Fine,* a word doctors love to use.
-I tried explaining that this sensation felt different.
+I tried explaining this sensation felt different.
 It wasn’t a fight-or-flight response.
-It was like bits of my sanity were being stripped away.
+It was like bits of sanity were being stripped away by a wrench.

 “Have you tried talking to your neighbors about the noise?”
 The doctor asked in that oblivious all-knowing tone men perfected centuries ago.

 Of course I’d spoken with my neighbors.
 What else do you do about this kind of problem?
-Two days into the sobbing spells I went upstairs, gritting my teeth to present a kind face, to ask the mother of the brat to kindly shut it the hell up.
-I tried the upstairs apartment first, figuring it the most likely culprit.
-I realized I was wrong when the owner arrived at the door.
+I went upstairs two days into the sobbing spells, gritting my teeth and presenting a kind face, to ask the mother of the brat to kindly shut it the hell up.
+I tried the upstairs apartment first.
+It was the most likely culprit.
+I realized I was wrong when the owner arrived at the door though.

 “Yes?”
 An elderly woman cooed at me while adjusting coke-bottle glasses.

-I explained I was her new neighbor, playing the song and dance of proper domestic etiquette.
-I peered into her musty place as we talked, noting the litters of pill bottles and Precious Moments figurines hanging on every shelf.
+I explained I was her new neighbor, playing the song-and-dance of proper domestic etiquette.
+I peered into her musty place while we talked, noting litters of pill bottles and porcelain figurines hanging on every shelf.
 But there were no toys.
 No cribs.
 None of the accessories kids bring with them.
 I cut to the chase and interrupted her as she told me about some tapas restaurant a block away from our building.

 “I’m sorry.
 This might seem like a strange question, but you don’t happen to have any children?
 Or maybe grandkids?”